What is CleanPowerSF?

 How do I enroll in CleanPowerSF?

-By law, CleanPowerSF is an opt out program.
-This means that unless you opt out, you will automatically be enrolled in the program when it is offered in your area.
-Beginning in May, 2016, the City will be phasing-in CleanPowerSF service to select geographic areas.
+By law, CleanPowerSF is an opt-out program.
+This means that unless you opt-out, you will automatically be enrolled in the program when it is offered in your area.
+Since May 2016, the City is phasing-in CleanPowerSF service to select geographic areas.
 If you are located in one of these areas, you will receive two notices from CleanPowerSF prior to your enrollment in the program.
-These notices will describe the program terms and conditions and your right to opt-out and stay with PG&E.
+These notices describe the program terms and conditions and your right to opt-out and stay with PG&E.

 After enrollment into CleanPowerSF, you will receive another two notices over a two month period reminding you of the terms and conditions and the opportunity to return to PG&E electric supply service.
 After this initial enrollment and opt-out period, you will be subject to additional charges and other limitations if you opt to return to PG&E service.